fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

 several more clustering algorithms that you should take a look at.
 We cannot cover them all in detail here, but here is a brief overview:

-Agglomerative clustering

-:   A hierarchy of clusters is built from the
+Agglomerative clustering: A hierarchy of clusters is built from the
     bottom up.
 Think of many tiny bubbles floating on water and gradually attaching to each other until there's one big group of bubbles.
 Similarly, at each iteration, agglomerative clustering